-- The Regulations give effect to the Environmental Noise Directive (END) 2002/49/EC - Apply to environmental noise, created by human activities, which people are exposed to; in built-up areas, in public parks/quiet areas, near schools & hospitals and other noise-sensitive buildings /areas. - The Regulations/END requires two indicators to be applied; Lden and Lnight - Regulations require Noise Mapping Bodies (NMBs) to prepare Strategic Noise Maps every 5 years for; - Agglomerations (>100,000 persons) (road, rail, airports & industry) - Major roads (>3,000,000 vehicle passages per year) - Major rail (>30,000 train passages per year) - Major airport (>50,000 movements per year) - The Regulations require Action Planning Authorities (APAs) to make Noise Action Plans every 5 years for each of the areas covered by the Strategic Noise Maps.

-- Member States must report on the numbers of people who are exposed to noise levels above the reporting thresholds for a range of noise sources. - Noise Mapping Bodies must calculate the harmful effects associated with noise (Ireland only).
+- The Regulations give effect to the Environmental Noise Directive (END) 2002/49/EC - Apply to environmental noise, created by human activities, which people are exposed to; in built-up areas, in public parks/quiet areas, near schools & hospitals and other noise-sensitive buildings /areas. - The Regulations/END requires two indicators to be applied; - Lden annual average day, evening and night noise level and is a measure of 'annoyance' (Reporting threshold 55dB) - Lnight annual average night-time noise level and is designed to assess sleep disturbance (Reporting threshold 50dB). - Regulations require Noise Mapping Bodies (NMBs) to prepare Strategic Noise Maps every 5 years for; - Agglomerations (>100,000 persons) (road, rail, airports & industry) - Major roads (>3,000,000 vehicle passages per year) - Major rail (>30,000 train passages per year) - Major airport (>50,000 movements per year) - The Regulations require Action Planning Authorities (APAs) to make Noise Action Plans every 5 years for each of the areas covered by the Strategic Noise Maps. - Member States must report on the numbers of people who are exposed to noise levels above the reporting thresholds for a range of noise sources. - Noise Mapping Bodies must calculate the harmful effects associated with noise (Ireland only).